XL 9" Camarasaurus Dinosaur Fossil Vertebrae Morrison FM CO Jurassic Age COA Stand

 Size: 18 meters in length

-Camarasaurus was a herbivorous sauropod dinosaur that lived during the Late Jurassic Period, approximately 145 to 155 million years ago.
-Measuring around 18 meters in length and weighing about 25 tons, it was smaller than some of its sauropod contemporaries, such as diplodocids and brachiosaurs.
+Camarasaurus was a large herbivorous sauropod dinosaur that lived during the Late Jurassic Period (145–155 million years ago).
+Measuring around 18 meters in length and weighing approximately 25 tons, Camarasaurus was smaller than other sauropods like diplodocids and brachiosaurs, yet it remained one of the dominant herbivores of its ecosystem.

-Distinctive features include shorter necks and tails, snub-nosed skulls, and nostrils positioned in front of the eyes, unlike brachiosaurs (nostrils above the eyes) or diplodocids (nostrils at the tip of the snout).
+Distinctive features of Camarasaurus include shorter necks and tails, a snub-nosed skull, and nostrils positioned in front of the eyes, unlike brachiosaurs (nostrils above the eyes) or diplodocids (nostrils at the tip of the snout).
+These traits make Camarasaurus one of the most easily recognizable Late Jurassic sauropods.